 Solution: Provide more funding for childhood cancer research.

-Addi’s Faith Foundation has already given $700,000 to MD Anderson Cancer Center for a project that is seeking therapeutic options for recurrent brain tumors in children.
+Total amount given $2 million direct to MD Anderson Cancer Center for a project that is seeking therapeutic options for recurrent brain tumors in children.
 AFF (and other organizations like it) provided the necessary “seed money” in order to collect the preliminary data and this project has now attracted additional governmental funds and is currently enrolling patients in the clinical trial.
 More info.

 What is “seed money”?